aurinbose/Case-Study---Data-Analytics-Course/README.md

 the datasets are appropriate and will enable you to answer the business questions.
 The data has been made available by Motivate International Inc. under this license: https://ride.divvybikes.com/data-license-agreement)

-This Case Study is being done as part of the Google Data Analytics Certification.
+This Case Study has been done as part of the Google Data Analytics Certification.